MCP Tools Reference

 Example

-Prompt: "Show me errors from the API in the last 10 minutes"
+Prompt: "Show me all logs from the API service"

 json